DryToaster/ComputationalMath/README.md

-# This is Nathan Nelson's personal repository for Math4610
+# Computational Math Tools

-This repo will contain my project for Math4610 and any personal additions I make.
+This repo will contain updates on computational math tools created for previous coursework.

 **Documentation Table of Contents:**